-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: 1) significance of a ial adverse change in the historical resource pursuant ines Section 15064.5?
-2) significance of a ial adverse change in the n archaeological resource as A Guidelines Section 3) • an remains, including those of dedicated cemeteries?
-Impact CUL-1: The project would not cause a substantial adverse change in the significance of a historical resource pursuant to CEQA Guidelines Section 15064.5.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: 1) Cause a substantial adverse change in t significance of a historical resource put to CEQA Guidelines Section 15064.5?
+2) Cause a substantial adverse change in t significance of an archaeological resou pursuant to CEQA Guidelines Section 15064.5?
+3) Disturb any human remains, including interred outside of dedicated cemeteries ose \square Impact CUL-1: The project would not cause a substantial adverse change in the significance of a historical resource pursuant to CEQA Guidelines Section 15064.5.
 (No Impact)

 The existing office building was constructed in 1974 and is not classified as a historic resource nor is it eligible to be listed on the CRHR, NRHP, or local register since it is less than 50 years of age.
 The buildings directly adjacent to the project site and in the immediate project area are not classified as historic by the City of Santa Clara and are not currently eligible for inclusion on the CRHR given they are less than 50 years of age and are of a common or modern architectural style.
-Development of the project site would not physically damage or materially impair the integrity of any historic building.
+16 Development of the project site would not physically damage or materially impair the integrity of any historic building.
 Implementation of the proposed project would, therefore, have no impact on any designated or eligible historic structures.
 (No Impact)